mstksg/inCode/copy/entries/advent-gol.md

 without ever even having to think of higher dimensions.

-Implementing things this way (and taking advantage of the fact that coset stacks are usually very sparse and have few members) gave a big improvement.
+Implementing things this way (and taking advantage of the fact that coset stacks are usually very sparse and have few members) gave a nice conceptual shake-up.
 But there's one final thing that this view would unlock that would make the biggest difference.

 ### Repeated Stacks

-You might have noticed in the final 10D simulation, if you mouse over an xy cell, it'll also highlight over all of the other xy cells that share the same coset stack.
+You might have noticed in the final 10D simulation, if you mouse over an xy cell, it'll also highlight over all of the other xy cells that hold the same coset stack.
 For most initial starting positions, you might notice something maybe even more curious --- a *lot* of those stacks are duplicated over many xy cells.